chakl/hackintosh-g5-cooler/doc/main.md

 #### WITH_HTTPSRV

 `WITH_HTTPSRV` controls whether the device provides an HTTP server.
-It is ignored if `WITH_WIFI` is not defined.
+It is ignored if `WITH_ESP8266_WIFI` is not defined.
 Comment out to explicitly disable HTTP server.

 #### WITH_OTA

 `WITH_OTA` supports over-the-air updates of the code running on the MCU.
-It is ignored if `WITH_WIFI` is not defined.
+It is ignored if `WITH_ESP8266_WIFI` is not defined.
 Comment out to explicitly disable OTA updates.
 When using `WITH_OTA`, you should disable `WITH_SERIAL`, as there is no usable serial line.

 #### WITH_HIGH_PWMFREQ